 Basically, IP Address is divided into two types which are:

 1. Public Address

-The public address can be also called as an external address since Public address and WAN addresses are grouped together.
+The public address can also be called as an external address since Public address, and WAN addresses are grouped together.
 The public address can also be described as a method of communicating externally.
 This address is used for internet access. the computer provides remote access to the device with the public address available. the home server can be set up for Internet access with the aid of a public address.
 The ISP (Internet Service Provider) typically assigns this address.

 2. Private Address

-A private address can be called as an internal address which is grouped under the LAN addresses. the private address is used for network communication. private addresses are not redirected to this private address on the Internet hence traffic can not be sent from the Internet.
+A private address can be called as an internal address which is grouped under the LAN addresses. the private address is used for network communication. private addresses are not redirected to this private address on the Internet; hence traffic can not be sent from the Internet.
 The private address space is allocated to the network using InterNIC.
 Private addresses are specifically allocated to certain computers, smartphones, and printers, that are kept within or within the business.

 This is a guide to What is IP?.
 Here we also discuss the introduction and function of the ip along with different types of ip address.
 You may also have a look at the following articles to learn more –